wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-ballerina-websocket-endpoint-via-a-service.md

-# Expose a Ballerina WebSocket Endpoint via a Service
+# Expose a NodeJS WebSocket Endpoint via a Service

 Choreo allows you to create and deploy applications in your preferred programming language, offering a seamless platform for building dynamic and scalable solutions.
-This guide walks you through the steps to deploy a WebSocket service using the Ballerina language.
-No prior knowledge of the Ballerina language is required to follow this guide.
+This guide walks you through the steps to deploy a WebSocket service using the NodeJS buildpack.

 WebSockets provide real-time, two-way communication between a client and server over a persistent TCP connection.
 This makes WebSocket APIs ideal for applications that require real-time updates.

 In this guide, you will:

-- Build a simple WebSocket service using a sample implementation in Ballerina.
+- Build a simple WebSocket service using a sample implementation in NodeJS.
 - Deploy the service in Choreo, allowing any WebSocket client application to establish a connection and exchange real-time messages with your service.

 ## Prerequisites